AshleyPoole/ssllabs-api-wrapper/README.md

 This wrapper easies the communication to the API's for .NET developers which allows you as the developer to focus on your project rather than managing the plumbing and overhead required to consume the API's.

 **Notes**
 - SSL Labs' Assessment API's are currently still in development and are subject to change.
-- The wrapper is currently still in development as well though is in a functional beta stage.
+This therefore may impact the wrapper though updates will be provided.
 - The wrapper does **NOT** use web scrapping like other wrappers which don't use the assessment API's.
+- This documentation is for v1.0.2 release.

 ### NuGet Package
 The wrapper can easily be imported into your project using the [SSLLWrapper NuGet package](https://www.nuget.org/packages/SSLLWrapper/).
 The NuGet install command for this package is: